Continuing Education Activity

 Given the advantages of chlorhexidine and povidone-iodine, other antiseptics are used less often or are primarily historical in dermatologic surgery.
 Briefly, isopropyl alcohol comes as a solution and is most often used as a swab to cleanse the skin before a biopsy.
 Hexachlorophene scrub is an emulsion, while benzalkonium and hydrogen peroxide are both solutions.
 All are primarily historical with regards to antisepsis in dermatologic surgery.

 While generally tolerated well, adverse effects of antiseptic agents should be carefully weighed before selection to avoid unwanted complications.

 Chlorhexidine can cause permanent keratitis, conjunctivitis, and permanent sensorineural deafness (entrance to the middle ear via hole/tear of the tympanic membrane).
 Chronic use can cause irritant contact dermatitis, and it is reportedly a rare contact allergen.

 Povidone-iodine can stain the skin, hair, and clothing.
-Severe irritant contact dermatitis can be invoked when left on the skin for prolonged periods, and it is a known contact allergen that can cross-react with iodides in medications and radiopaque iodine.
+Severe irritant contact dermatitis can be invoked when left on the skin for prolonged periods.
+It is a known contact allergen that can cross-react with iodides in medications and radiopaque iodine.
 Microbicidal activity is lost when povidone-iodine comes into contact with blood or sputum.
-There are also reports of neonatal hypothyroidism with chronic maternal use via percutaneous absorption of the iodides causing a Wolff-Chaikoff effect in newborns.
+There are also reports of neonatal hypothyroidism with chronic maternal use via percutaneous absorption of the iodides, causing a Wolff-Chaikoff effect in newborns.